fnavarro94/NZTA-GraphRAG-Experiment/README.md

   ```

 Make sure your Neo4j instance is running and your `.env` file is correctly configured before executing these notebooks.
 Also, ensure you stop the current database and start the next when switching from uploading one dataset to another.

+## Generating Triplet Files for CSMR and Original Methods

+Before proceeding, ensure you have completed the previous setup steps.

+To generate the triplet files:

+- Open the Jupyter notebooks **`node_level_testing_oia.ipynb`** and **`node_level_testing_sp_cot.ipynb`**.
+- Run the notebooks to produce the triplet files for both the CSMR and original methods.